unaimillan/devops/README.md

 1. Check the [existing image on Docker Hub](https://hub.docker.com/r/unaimillan/devops-app_python)
 2. Fetch it and run with `sudo docker run --rm -it -p 5000:5000 unaimillan/devops-app_python`

+## GitHub Actions CI

+This repo is utilizing the GitHub Action workflow to automatically test the application and also to build and upload the Docker image of application to Docker Hub

+The both actions are triggered on _Push_ events to the `master` branch

 ## Release History